 In a weekend I shoot 11 time-lapse sequences.
 I was there to make some experiments and obviously some of them are interesting, some really looks bad, and others looks so similar to others that I choose to not put in the “editing”.
 I’ve tried “tons” of settings: 5.5k raw, 4k raw, 3k raw, 4k jpg, 3k jps, 2k jpg, short and long exposure, interval time and so on.
 I’ve shoot also some HDR time-lapse sequences, but IMHO when you shoot raw it is useless and space consumption if the condition are not really really bad.

-However, I’m not very happy about the final result, but I think that there is something good.
-At the end I spent a weekend discovering local nature and landscapes, and I met others passionate photographers.
+I’m not very happy about the final result, but I think that there is something good.
+Anyway I spent a weekend discovering local nature and landscapes, and I met others passionate photographers.

 The sequences and photos were taken on 25 November 2012 in various locations: Corciano, Colle della Trinità, Assisi, Monte Subasio, Monte Malbe, Perugia.

 A last suggestion: never use zoom while in the middle of the fog/humidity.
 You could come back with wet dust on your precious sensor … Remove all the spots can be a really bad experience ;).

 - BBC Planet Earth series: http://www.imdb.com/title/tt0795176/

 Post-Producing and Grading TimeLapse:

 - LR Time-Lapse, Raw timelapse Grading software: http://lrtimelapse.com/